-For years running, Mr. McEvoy has been A/V-rated by the Martindale-Hubbell peer rating service, the highest rating available for skill and ethics.
-He is also perennially listed in in publications such as Virginia Business Magazine’s “Virginia Legal Elite,” Thomson-Reuters’ Virginia and D.C.
+For years running, Mr. McEvoy has been AV-rated by the Martindale-Hubbell peer rating service, the highest rating available for skill and ethics.
+He is also perennially listed in in publications such as Virginia Business magazine’s “Virginia Legal Elite,” Thomson-Reuters’ Virginia and D.C.
 “Super Lawyers” and the prestigious “Best Lawyers in America” list.
 He has won the Fairfax Bar Association’s President’s Award for Leadership and Service three times, and has served as President of the Fairfax Law Foundation, a 501(c)(3) entity that provides pro bono legal services and educates the public about the Rule of Law.
 He has represented both the Arlington County Bar Association and the Fairfax Bar Association in legal disputes with third parties, and has additionally represented two Virginia Commonwealth’s Attorneys in civil rights disputes initiated against them in federal court.
-He also serves as a member of the Merit Selection Committee for United States Magistrate Judges in the Eastern District of Virginia, Alexandria Division.

-- Corporate litigation, including claims by and against shareholders, partners and members, breach of fiduciary duty claims, appraisals, business break-ups and claims against officers and directors.
+- Business litigation, including claims by and against shareholders, partners and members, breach of fiduciary duty, LLC appraisals, business break-ups and claims against officers and directors

-- Business torts, including tortious interference with contract claims and business conspiracy claims.
+- Business torts, including defamation, tortious interference with contract claims and business conspiracy claims

 - Regular participation in complex, multi-party litigation in federal court involving various subject matters, including the federal False Claims Act, the Fair Labor Standards Act, the Lanham Act, the Copyright Act, the Clean Water Act and other federal statutes and regulations.